Charter booking terms and conditions:

 Catering: Final numbers required 4 days prior to departure.
 Catering cannot be cancelled inside this time and you will be charged regardless of your consumption.
 Note that this does not apply to BYO charters where charterers bring their own food & beverage.

-Charter area & Overnight charters: We are limited to a maximum of 33 passengers within the harbour and 10 offshore.
+Charter area & Overnight charters: On Hestia we are limited to a maximum of 33 passengers on within the harbour and 10 offshore.
+On Varuna we are limited to a maximum of 43 passengers however we prefer to host no more than 40 passengers within the harbour.

 Liability: Charterers should be aware that sailing does come with some inherent risks.
 These risks can be falling overboard, drowning, slipping on wet floors or decks, falling over, shark attack, being hit with boom, ropes and other objects, getting wet (including cameras etc), getting fingers/limbs caught in windlass or winches but not just limited to these risks.
 Management will take all necessary steps to reduce the possibility of these risks occurring and by now advising charterers of these risks.